john-winko/Digital-Kitchen/Notes.md

 - Security, retrieve keys from backend (don't store in React->.env instead use django to pull .env and serve to react app in useContext)
 - Try to wrap a context inside the Routes (how to?)
 - Back to top button after scrolling
+- Is there a more elegant way of doing logic on component load without using state variables loading/dirty (to prevent multiple callbacks)